yzenith/need-to-review/Django/flow.md

     ]
     ```

-    2. You need to add whole apps url to admin
+# You Need to Add Whole Apps URL to Admin
     ```
     mysite/urls.py¶
     from django.contrib import admin